mpv-player/mpv-build/README.rst

     ./update

-(This is always needed before doing the first build after the initial checkout, and can be used later to update ffmpeg/libass/mpv later.)
+(This is always needed before doing the first build after the initial checkout, and can be used to update ffmpeg/libass/mpv later.)

 Build mpv and ffmpeg/libass with: